Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Abstract

 \section{Abstract}

-We study Poisson equations and averaging for Stochastic Differential Equations (SDEs).
-Poisson equations are essential tools in both probability theory and partial differential equations (PDEs).
-Their vast range of applications includes the study of the asymptotic behaviour of solutions of parabolic PDEs, the treatment of multi-scale and homogenization problems as well as the theoretical analysis of approximations of solution of Stochastic Differential Equations (SDEs).
-The study of Poisson equations in non-compact state space is notoriously difficult.
-Results exists, but only for the case when the coefficients of the PDE are either bounded or satisfy linear growth assumptions (and even the latter case has only recently been achieved).
-In this paper we treat Poisson equations on non-compact state spaces for coefficients that can grow super-linearly.
-This is one of the two building blocks towards the second (and main) result of the paper, namely in this paper we succeed in obtaining a {\em uniform in time} (UiT) averaging result (with a rate) for SDE models with super-linearly growing coefficients.
-This seems to be the first UiT averaging result for slow-fast systems of SDEs (and indeed we are not aware of any other UiT multiscale theorems in the PDE or ODE literature either).
-Key to obtaining both our UiT averaging result and to enable dealing with the super-linear growth of the coefficients (both of the slow-fast system and of the associated Poisson equation) is conquering exponential decay in time of the space-derivatives of appropriate Markov semigroups.
+We study averaging for Stochastic Differential Equations (SDEs) and Poisson equations.
+We succeed in obtaining a {\em uniform in time} (UiT) averaging result, with a rate, for fully coupled SDE models with super-linearly growing coefficients.
+This is the main result of this paper and it is, to the best of our knowledge, the first UiT multiscale result with a rate.
+More precisely, the main feature of our averaging theorem is that it holds uniformly in time; the technique of proof we use gives, as a biproduct, a rate of convergence as well.
+Very few UiT averaging results exist in the literature, and they almost exclusively apply to multiscale systems of Ordinary Differential Equations.
+Among these few, none of those we are aware of comes with a rate of convergence.
+The UiT nature of this result (which is its main feature) and the fact that the main theorem comes with a rate of convergence as well, make it important as theoretical underpinning for a range of applications, such as applications to statistical methodology, molecular dynamics etc. Key to obtaining both our UiT averaging result and to enable dealing with the super-linear growth of the coefficients (of the slow-fast system and of the associated Poisson equation) is conquering exponential decay in time of the space-derivatives of appropriate Markov semigroups.
 We refer to semigroups which enjoy this property as being {\em Strongly Exponentially Stable}.